 https://cloud-cube-eu.s3.amazonaws.com/mycube, then your bucket name is

 When interacting with files, the cube name must appear as the prefix to any key you upload, modify, or delete.
+Similarly, to list the files within your cube using an S3 tool or library, the cube name must be supplied as a prefix along with a trailing slash.

-E.g. If you wish to upload a file,
+E.g. To upload a file,

 example.pdf, to the